transpchan/Live3D-v2/README.md

-[^1]: Despite the fact that Live3Dv1 was initially  @transpchan 's personal project, and he is the only person who is actually coding and training Live3Dv1
+[^1]: Despite the fact that Live3Dv1 was initially  @transpchan 's personal project, and he is the only person who is actually coding, training, and writing the draft of paper for Live3Dv1.
+Other authors did nothing but making one demo video and asking me to change the paper [to make reviewers happy](https://github.com/transpchan/Live3D/issues/1#issuecomment-1173902028).
+Also, they are not involved in the development of Live3Dv2.

 [^2]: Demo2 is from Live3D-v1 not from v2.
 Live3D-v2 is better in the quality, try it yourself.
 Drawings and character design are taken from the MIT-Licenced CoNR maintained by Megvii.